meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

     ![Assign the Application Role to SP](assets/azure_function/sp-token.png)

-When these steps are successful, you should be able to fetch a token scoped to this Application Role (via the Service Principal secrets), and this token should contain a scop to the app.
+After these steps, you should be able to fetch a token scoped to this Application Role (via the Service Principal secrets).
+The scope field inside the JWT token should match the application's ID.
 With this token you can call the Azure Function.
+This is the same functionality that also the meshReplicator is using.

 ![Fetch Token](assets/azure_function/fetch-token.png)